Vintage USAlite Flashlights

 You just entered - The USALite Flashlight Museum.
 Open 24/7.

-We now have 13 pages of USALite flashlights - to share with you.
-Having over 270 USALite items in my small, but growing - USALite Flashlight Museum.
-Which includes, flashlights, lanterns, penlights, pocket lights, paper ads, batteries, two battery testers, Zep-O-lite printer block, flashlight boxes, USALite letterhead and a couple of displays.
+I now have over 340 USALite items in my collection, but it's still growing.
+Which includes, flashlights, lanterns, penlights, pocket lights, paper ads, batteries, battery testers, printer blocks for paper advertishing, flashlight boxes, USALite letterhead and five displays.
 This also includes one hard to find USALite bike light.
-Counting just lights of some kind, (flashlights, penlites, lanterns etc.) is now over 190.
+Counting just lights of some kind, (flashlights, penlites, lanterns) is now over 230.

 I have always wondered if USALite had any candle lights?
 Now I know they did with this rare find.
 Works off 2 C cell batteries, the lens is made of plastic, body is metal.
 Has USALite, pat pending printed on the bottom.
 Pick the candle up and it turns on, set it down to turn off.
 Stands 7 inches tall.

 Very nice condidtion with no dents, scratches or rust.
 I'm thinking from the 1930's, maybe the early 40's.
-Took me years to find and well worth the waite!
+Took me years to find and well worth the wait!
+Now I have two of'em, even better.

 What does a USALite letterhead look like?
 View Here »